Frefreak/mdantic/README.md

 ### customize output

 The resulting table is rendered using [tabulate](https://pypi.org/project/tabulate/), in `github` style.
 The `columns` config option can be used to restrict the columns to show.
-Styling is cannot be changed at the moment.
+Styling cannot be changed at the moment.
 PR is welcomed.